cjdelisle/cjdns/README.md

 other node.

-## How does it work?
+## How does routing work?

-In order to understand how cjdns works, it is important to understand how the existing Internet works when you send a packet.
+In order to understand how cjdns routing works, it is important to understand how the existing Internet works when you send a packet.
 At each "intersection in the road" the router reads the address on the packet and decides which turn it should take.

 In the cjdns net, a packet goes to a router and the router labels the packet with directions to the router best able to handle it.
 That is, a router which is physically nearby and has an address numerically close to the destination address of the packet.
-The directions are added to the packet to allow it to go through a number of routers with minimal handling.
+The directions are added to the packet to allow it to go through a number of routers with minimal handling - a verifiable form of source routing.
 They just read the label and bounce the packet wherever the next bits in the label tell them to.
 Routers have a responsibility to "keep in touch" with other routers that are physically close by and numerically near to their address.

 The router engine is a modified implementation of the Kademlia DHT design.

-## How close is it to complete?

-A live testing network exists with roughly 300 active nodes.
-The software has been tested and is known to work on x86, amd64, ARMv5, ARMv7, MIPS, PowerPC32 and PowerPC64.
-It is continually tested on Linux systems.
-While the software itself is stable, the protocols and algorithms are new inventions and we still don't understand how they work in the real world.
-Please update early and often to give developers the maximum latitude to make tweaks to the protocol and algorithms.

-## You Can Help!

-If you have a system based on an alternative architecture, join the IRC channel and ask about running a buildbot.
-We are specifically looking for buildbots running on Apple OSX systems but bots running on PowerPC, SPARC, Itanium or any other esoteric architectures are also helpful.

-Join the IRC channel and ask about other ways you can help.

 ## What about DNS?

 DNS is a complex system to implement and highly complex to implement without central authority.
 If you would like to offer help with this part, I invite you to come join.

 ## Where did the name cjdns come from?